 - 1. Keep the aisle and exits clear. - 2.
 Place backpacks and other gear on your lap. - 3.
 Remain seated until the bus has come to a complete stop and get off only at your regular bus stop. - 4.
 Avoid loud talking, confusion or anything else that might distract the driver. - 5.
-Do not sit in the driver's seat or interfere with the driver in any manner. - 6.
+Never sit in the driver's seat or interfere with the driver in any manner. - 6.
 Keep quiet near railroad tracks so the driver can listen for trains. - 7.
 Keep head, arms and body inside the bus. - 8.
-Do not throw objects inside the bus or out of the bus. - 9.
-Do not chew tobacco, smoke, eat, drink or use alcohol, drugs or controlled substances on the bus. - 10.
-Windows may be opened only with the permission of the bus driver. - 11.
-Refrain from defacing or damaging the bus and always assist in keeping it clean. - 12.
-All students must sit safely, facing forward, feet on the floor. - 13.
-In general, all students riding a school bus will observe classroom conduct. - 14.
+Do not throw objects inside the bus or out of the bus. - Eating and drinking is not allowed on the school bus.
+Chewing, using, or possessing alcohol, drugs or controlled substances or chewing gum on the bus is prohibited. - 10.
+Windows may be opened two clicks only with the permission of the bus driver. - 11.
+Refrain from defacing or damaging the bus and always assist in keeping it clean.
+Students will be expected to pay for any damage or vandalism of the bus, seats, or any other equipment. - 12.
+All students must be seated, facing forward with feet on the - 13.
+In general, all students riding a school bus will observe class-room conduct. - 14.
 The emergency door and exit controls may be used only during supervised drills or actual emergencies.